 Clean buckwheat kernels and soak for a couple hours.

-In a medium sized pot start boiling the stock or water.
-Add them to the boiling liquid and cook for about 10-15 minutes or until they are soft but not mushy.
+In a medium sized pot, start boiling the stock or water.
+Add the buckwheat to the boiling liquid and cook for about 10 – 15 minutes or until they are soft but not mushy.
 Add salt and pepper to taste.
+Set aide.

 Preparing the turnips

 Clean well and peel the turnips.
-Boil them for about 10-12 minutes or until they are just soft enough to scoop out the insides.
+Boil them for about 10 – 12 minutes or until they are just soft enough to scoop out the insides.
 The bigger ones will take more time.
 This is the most difficult part of the recipe.
-You really need to keep an eye on those turnips, they should be somewhere slightly cooked.
+You really need to keep an eye on those turnips, they should be slightly cooked.
 Try not to overcook them.
 When done, take out turnips and let them cool.
 You can put them in cold water.

 Cut off enough of the bottoms to create a flat surface that will allow them to stand upright on a baking sheet.
 Save the cut portion.
 With a spoon and/or a small knife, scoop some of the flesh out of the top end to form a cup.
 Save the scooped flesh as well, they are so tasty.
 (You can scoop the inside of the turnip out with a watermelon scooper or a measuring spoon).